Library conditions of use

 - the denial of access to the Library or any of its material or other facilities through the use of sanctions or other means

-- If in the opinion of the University Librarian / Executive Director, Academic Support the alleged breach of the Conditions of Use amounts to an offence under Regulation 4.1 (1) Student Discipline, the provisions set out in that regulation may be applied.
+- If in the opinion of the University Librarian the alleged breach of the conditions of use amounts to an offence under Regulation 4.1 (1) General Misconduct, the provisions set out in that regulation may be applied.

 The legislation governing the Library at Deakin University includes the following: